dbmdz/solr-ocrhighlighting/README.md

 ## Limitations

 - The supported file size is limited to 2GiB, since Lucene uses 32 bit integers throughout for storing offsets
-- The `hl.weightMatches` parameter is not supported when using external UTF-8 files, i.e. it will be ignored and the classical highlighting approach will be used instead.

 ## Contributing